Salesianum School: Campus

 The 22 acre campus is home to the school itself as well as a gymnasium.
-In addition to the campus, the athletic program also makes use of Wilmington's newly constructed Abessinio Stadium formerly Baynard Stadium which is located directly across from the school.
+In addition to the campus, the athletic program also makes use of Wilmington's newly constructed Abessinio Stadium, formerly Baynard Stadium, which is located directly across from the school.
+In 2023, the school was given a $10 million donation by Anthony Fusco to build a new athletic facility.

 Athletics

-Salesianum School has won 153 Delaware Interscholastic Athletic Association (DIAA) approved boys' state championships, winning its first state championship in basketball in 2014.
+Salesianum School has won 200 Delaware Interscholastic Athletic Association (DIAA) approved boys' state championships as of summer 2025, with particular success in cross country, swimming, lacrosse, and soccer.
+Salesianum won its first state championship in basketball, led by Donte DiVincenzo and Brian O'Neill (American football), in 2014 and latest one in 2023.

-Salesianum's historical rival is St. Mark's High School, which is located in suburban Wilmington.
+Salesianum's historical rival is St. Mark's High School, which is located in Newark, DE.
 Their fall meeting in football is commonly referred to as "The Holy War".

 The soccer team won 11 state championships between 2002 and 2014, and in 2013 defeated Saint Benedict's Preparatory School, the top ranked high school program in the nation, on a game-winning goal scored by Joseph Dolce.
 They finished the season ranked as the number two high school team in the country.
 The 2016 soccer team finished the season ranked sixth in the nation by USA Today on its final Super 25 Expert Rankings.

 The cross country team has won 37 of the 42 DIAA state boys' championships, losing only five years between 1972 and 2013.